-The persons who conveys his thoughts, message or ideas to the receiver is known as the sender.
-He is the starting points of the communication system and represents the sources of communication.
+The person who conveys his thoughts, message or ideas to the receiver is known as the sender.
+He is at the starting point of the communication system and represent the source of communication.
 E.g., In a classroom, a teacher is a sender.

-2. message:
+2. Message;

-The subject matter of communication is termed as messages.
-In includes ideas, feelings, suggestions, order, etc., which a sender wants to convey to the receiver.
+The subject matter of communication is termed as message.
+It includes ideas, feelings, suggestions, order, etc., which a sender wants to convey to the receiver.